rodaabdulkadir/data-analytics-power-bi-report880/README.md

 To view and interact with the Power BI report, follow these steps:

-1. **Download Power BI Desktop**: If you don't have it already, download and install [Power BI Desktop](https://powerbi.microsoft.com/desktop/).
+1. **Download Power BI Desktop**: If you don't have it already, download and install Power BI Desktop or if you have a Mac/Linux, use a virtual machine via the microsoft azure website.
 2. **Clone or Download the Repository**: Clone or download this repository to your local machine.
 3. **Open the Power BI Project**: Launch Power BI Desktop and open the `Power BI report.pbix` file from the downloaded repository.
 4. **Explore the Report**: Explore the different pages and visuals to gain insights from the data.